• Skip to primary navigation

 Now it's time to dig in and remember why fall is one of the best times of the year.

-Scoop a big portion of the pumpkin bread pudding onto a plate or serving bowl and drizzle with some of the caramel sauce.
-Feel free to sprinkle a little more cinnamon or nutmeg over the top.
+Scoop a big portion of the pumpkin bread pudding onto a plate or serving bowl and drizzle with a desired amount of the caramel sauce.
+Feel free to garnish with a bit more cinnamon or some flaky sea salt.

 You can also serve bread pudding with ice cream, crème anglaise, or homemade whipped cream.